 Corn silk tea has many wonderful properties.
 These help in reducing pain that is associated with gout.
 Start by drinking 2-3 cups of corn silk tea a day.
 Once you gain relief from the pain, cut it down to 1 cup a day.

 This is a problem that children and adults face.
 Corn silk tea is a very effective home remedy for bedwetting.
 Experts recommend drinking 1 cup of corn silk tea before going to bed to treat this problem.

-Corn silk tea is also a wonderful home remedy for kidney problems.
-It is highly effective in treating conditions that are related to the kidneys, including painful urination, urinary tract infection, bladder infection, inflammation of the urinary system, kidney stones, etc.
+Corn silk tea is also a wonderful home remedy for kidney problems (5).
+It acts as a diuretic agent (1) and is highly effective in treating conditions that are related to the kidneys, including painful urination, urinary tract infection, bladder infection, inflammation of the urinary system, and kidney stones.

-This beneficial tea helps in boosting digestion and treating digestive problems.
+This beneficial tea helps in boosting digestion and treating digestive problems (6).
 Research has shown that corn silk tea can stimulate the secretion of bile by the liver.
 This bile is stored in the gallbladder, resulting in proper digestion of food.